 2. A Stress Release Strategy

 Either on your own or in collaboration with a spouse, partner, and/or your child, decide in advance on one or more simple stress release strategies that you can utilize when stress levels start rising.
-For instance, you could decide in advance on a way to signal each other that you need to take a break if a situation starts to feel overwhelming.
+For instance, you could decide in advance on a way to signal to each other that you need to take a break if a situation starts to feel overwhelming.
 Alternatively, you could decide you will share a favorite or funny memory with each other to lighten the mood, or quietly repeat to yourself a go-to phrase or mantra to redirect your thoughts and calm your mind if circumstances become too stressful.
 In the case of my son’s drop-off day, I quietly said to myself, “Foundation strong.
 Future bright.”

 3. A Vision for Your Future